Specifics about 55th Street

 You take out your own trash to the trash chute and send it down.
 You also take your recycling (did you know recycling is mandatory in NYC?) to the hallway recycling containers.
 We take it to the curb.

 We provide a laundry facility in the building on the second floor, which is open 24 hours a day and runs on a card system.
-You buy the card, and you wash your own dirty clothes (but we can teach you how!).
+You buy the card, and you wash your own dirty clothes.

 You should talk to your roommates first about any problems.
 We will help facilitate this through roommate contracts and mediations if necessary.